 The Research Group led by Christopher Gorski in Environmental Engineering at the Pennsylvania State University.

 It turns out that interfaces are interesting.
-Many of the basic chemistry concepts we often learn break down when we get to interfaces, where two phases touch each other.
+Many of the basic chemistry concepts we often learn break down at interfaces, where two phases contact one another.
 In many cases, we still don’t know why.
 It also turns out that interfaces play critical roles in environmental systems.
-Interfaces exist when minerals come in contact with water, when water passes through membranes, and when electrodes drive redox reactions in water.
+Interfaces exist when minerals come in contact with water, when water contacts selective membranes, and when electrodes drive electrochemical reactions at the solid-water interface.

 Our research group studies interfaces with a broader focus on improving the critical thinking and analytical abilities of students and scholars by promoting deep, critical thought.
 To achieve this, we maintain a small, select group to enable regular, in-depth meetings.
 Additionally, students are provided opportunities to showcase their work at both national and international conferences.
 Researchers from this group primarily go on to pursue academic careers.